Stress (biology): Biology of stress

 The brain endocrine interactions are relevant in the translation of stress into physiological and psychological changes.
 The autonomic nervous system (ANS) plays an important role by translating stress reflexively into a response both to physical stressors and higher level inputs by the brain.

 The ANS is composed of the parasympathetic nervous system and sympathetic nervous system, two branches that are both tonically active with opposing activities.
 The ANS directly innervates tissue through the postganglionic nerves, which is controlled by preganglionic neurons.
 The ANS receives inputs from the medulla, hypothalamus, limbic system, prefrontal cortex, midbrain and monoamine nuclei.

 The activity of the sympathetic nervous system drives what is called the "fight or flight" response.
-The fight or flight response to emergency or stress involves increased heart rate and force contraction, vasoconstriction, bronchodilation, sweating, and secretion of the epinephrine and cortisol from the adrenal medulla, among numerous other physiological and hormonal responses.
+The fight or flight response to emergency or stress involves increased heart rate and forceful contractions, vasoconstriction, bronchodilation, sweating, and secretion of the epinephrine and cortisol from the adrenal medulla, among numerous other physiological and hormonal responses.
 The parasympathetic nervous response involves return to maintaining homeostasis, and involves miosis, bronchoconstriction, increased activity of the digestive system, and contraction of the bladder walls.
-Complex relationships between protective and vulnerability factors on the effect of childhood home stress on psychological illness, cardiovascular illness and adaption have been observed.
+Complex relationships between protective and vulnerability factors on the effect of childhood home stress on psychological illness, cardiovascular illness and adaptation have been observed.
 ANS related mechanisms may increase the risk of cardiovascular disease after major stressful events.

 The HPA axis is a neuroendocrine system that mediates a stress response.
 Neurons in the hypothalamus, particularly the paraventricular nucleus, release vasopressin and corticotropin releasing hormone, which travel through the hypophysial portal vessel where they travel to and bind to the corticotropin-releasing hormone receptor on the anterior pituitary gland.
 Multiple CRH peptides have been identified, and their corresponding receptors exist in multiple brain regions, including the amygdala.
 CRH is the main regulatory molecule of the release of ACTH.
 The secretion of ACTH into the systemic circulation allows it to bind to and activate melanocortin receptors, where it stimulates the release of steroid hormones.
 The immune system may be influenced by stress.
 The HPA axis ultimately results in the release of cortisol, which generally has immunosuppressive effects.

 Exposure to an acute or chronic uncontrollable stressor impairs the cognitive functions of the prefrontal cortex, e.g. impairing working memory and weakening the top-down control of attention, action and emotion.
 With an acute stress, there is increased norepinephrine and dopamine release in the prefrontal cortex, which opens potassium channels on dendritic spines to rapidly weaken prefrontal cortical excitatory synapses, a process termed dynamic Network Connectivity.
 With chronic stress exposure, there is a loss of prefrontal cortical dendrites and spines that correlate with cognitive deficits.
 Cortisol may exacerbate these actions by blocking catecholamine uptake sites on glia.